What exactly is a voice API?

 Yes.
 Telnyx operates network operations support centers in Chicago and Dublin.
 So there’s an engineer on call to help you troubleshoot and solve problems, at any time, on any day.
 Since we own and operate our own network, if the problem is on our end, our support engineers can fix it.

-Telnyx also has a dedicated developer slack channel, where you can speak to our NOC team, engineers and product managers 24/7.
-And this support comes with the Telnyx voice API, free of charge.
+Telnyx also has a dedicated developer slack channel, where you can speak to our NOC team, engineers and product managers 24/7, free of charge.

 Is it difficult to migrate to Telnyx?